 If the answer is “Yes” that one spouse requires support from the other, the next questions are: “How much?” and, “For how long?”

 Since 2017, Illinois has had guidelines for both the amount and duration of a maintenance award.
-There were some revisions in 2018, including the amount, and further defining the duration.
+There have been some revisions in 2018 and 2019, including further defining the duration and adjusting the percentages due to the changes in the taxability of maintenance.

 The duration of the payments depends on the length of the marriage with an increase of 4% for each year of marriage after year five and before year 20.
 If the marriage lasts five years or less, the maintenance paid is equal to 20% of the number of months of the marriage.
 If more than 20 years, the award is to be equal to the length of the marriage, or for an indefinite term.
 If a marriage is 10 years or less at the time of filing for divorce, it can be set to a fixed term.
 Hotly debated is the question of maintenance terminating within the time constraints for marriages of 10+ years.